-The most prestigious individual award is the Sidney S. Suntag - TEP Man of the Year, which is awarded to an alumnus each Convention year who has distinguished himself in his chosen Held of endeavor and/or has performed Service to this community that is memorable.
+The most prestigious individual award is the Sidney S. Suntag - TEP Man of the Year, which is awarded to an alumnus each Convention year who has distinguished himself in his chosen field of endeavor and/or has performed Service to this community that is memorable.
 Fraternity service is not an element in this selection, although it may influence the decision of the Honors and Awards Committee.

-The most sought after fraternity service award is the Michael C. C. Lilienfeld - Distinguished Alumnus Award.
+The most sought-after fraternity service award is the Michael C. C. Lilienfeld - Distinguished Alumnus Award.
 This distinction is based strictly on extraordinary service to the fraternity or its chapters over a meaningful period of time.
 It is in the form of a handsome plaque and is presented to a Laureate every two years at the Honors and Awards Banquet of the International Conventions.

-The Grand Council created the Alfred C. Versacci - Bridge Builder Award, in 1991 to honor former Fraternity Consul and TEP Foundation President, Alfred C. Versacci.
-This award is presented on convention years to an alumnus for recognition of his excellence in fraternity and community achievement.
+The Alfred C. Versacci - Bridge Builder Award was established in 1991 to honor former Fraternity Consul and TEP Foundation President, Alfred C. Versacci.
+This award as modified by the Grand Council in 2020 is presented on convention years to an alumnus for recognition as the top undergraduate chapter advisor.